-- (a) an amount equal to 100% of CEE renounced to the Partnership and allocated to him or her by the Partnership in respect of the fiscal year of the Partnership; and - (b) his or her share of any losses of the Partnership incurred in the fiscal year of the Partnership without taking into account the expenditures or deductions referred to above in proportion to the Net Asset Value attributable to the applicable class of Units and the number of Units of such class held by the Limited Partner.
+- (a) an amount equal to his or her share of the CEE renounced to the Partnership in respect of the fiscal year of the Partnership; and - (b) any losses of the Partnership allocated to him or her for the fiscal year of the Partnership without taking into account the expenditures or deductions referred to above in proportion to the Net Asset Value attributable to the applicable class of Units and the number of Units of such class held by the Limited Partner.

 In addition, a Limited Partner who is an individual (other than a trust) may be entitled to claim the 15% Federal ITC to reduce his or her tax otherwise payable in respect of certain CEE renounced to the Partnership and allocated to him or her.
 However, the amount of such 15% Federal ITC deducted in a taxation year will reduce a limited partner's CCEE account in the following year, thereby potentially giving rise to an income inclusion of that amount in that year.
-Certain CEE incurred in connection with the exploration for critical minerals that would otherwise qualify for the 15% Federal ITC will instead qualify for the CMETC, which operates in a manner similar to the 15% Federal ITC.
+Certain CEE incurred in connection with the exploration for critical minerals that would otherwise qualify for the 15% Federal ITC should instead qualify for the CMETC, which operates in a manner similar to the 15% Federal ITC.
 See "Investment Tax Credits" below for more details regarding the 15% Federal ITC and the CMETC.